The information provided below intends to answer any questions veterinary practices might have about becoming a Training Practice (TP).

 What does the RCVS do?

 The RCVS must continuously monitor standards of training and assessment in its approved centres.
-It does this through visiting centres and a sample of their associated practices each year.
-During visits, the students' assessment records and online Nursing Progress Logs (NPL) are monitored and audited, and students and centre staff are informally interviewed.
+It does this through visiting centres and a sample of their associated practices each year, for each Awarding Institution.
+During visits, the students' assessment records and online learning records are monitored and audited, and students and centre staff are informally interviewed.
 The RCVS visitor is known as an external verifier; he or she is an experienced and suitably qualified veterinary surgeon or registered VN.

 In addition to external verification, the RCVS holds independent examinations several times per year for student veterinary nurses.
 These assessments are an important way of ensuring that all veterinary nurses reach a similar standard of knowledge and skill before receiving their Level 3 Diploma certificates and, ultimately, entering the VN Register.